 Branches and supply

-- The transverse cervical artery is a short branch that runs transversely, in a lateral direction towards the shoulder.
-It divides into two terminal branches, superficial and deep.
-The superficial branch (superficial cervical artery) supplies the brachial plexus, the middle part of the trapezius muscle and the adjacent skin.
+The transverse cervical artery is a branch that runs transversely, in a lateral direction towards the shoulder.
+It supplies the brachial plexus, the middle part of the trapezius muscle and the adjacent skin.

-- The dorsal scapular artery arises either directly from the thyrocervical trunk (30% of cases) or more commonly from the transverse cervical artery as its deep branch.
+Sometimes (30% of cases) the dorsal scapular artery arises also from the thyrocervical trunk.
 Along its course, it passes between the upper and middle trunks of the brachial plexus.
 It supplies the levator scapulae and rhomboid muscles.
 Additionally, it anastomoses with the suprascapular artery, contributing to the formation of the scapular anastomosis.
 In the 2/3 of the cases though, the dorsal scapular artery is a branch of the subclavian artery.

-The thyrocervical trunk can have up to five branches, but in most cases, it has two or three.
+The thyrocervical trunk can have up to five branches, but in most cases, it has two to four.
 These branches usually include: inferior thyroid artery, suprascapular artery, ascending cervical artery and the transverse cervical artery.

 Learn more about the ventral neck vessels and nerves with our articles, videos, labeled diagrams and quizzes.

 In the most anatomical textbooks, the thyrocervical trunk is described as the artery that gives rise to three branches (inferior thyroid, suprascapular and transverse cervical).
 But according to more recent research, this is the case only in about 30% of the population.
 Equally common is a two-branch trunk, consisting of only the inferior thyroid and suprascapular branches.
 In about 10% of people, the internal thoracic artery can also arise from this trunk.

 The branches of the thyrocervical trunk show a significant amount of variability in terms of their origin, number or course.